katalystcoin/WavesGUI/README.md

 ## Chrome plugin

-Our Client has also a standalone version available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/wavesliteapp/kfmcaklajknfekomaflnhkjjkcjabogm).
+Our Client has also a standalone version available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/KatalystDEXliteapp/kfmcaklajknfekomaflnhkjjkcjabogm).
 This is an application for the Chrome web browser and it is available for mainnet only.
-The Chrome plugin has one major benefit: all accounts registered on one device are automatically available on your other devices on which the Waves Lite Client extension is installed.
+The Chrome plugin has one major benefit: all accounts registered on one device are automatically available on your other devices on which the KatalystDEX Lite Client extension is installed.
 This feature requires being authorized in Chrome.

 ## Online wallets

-We provide online-hosted versions of wallets for [testnet](https://testnet.waveswallet.io) and [mainnet](https://waveswallet.io).
+We provide online-hosted versions of wallets for [testnet](https://testnet.KatalystDEXwallet.io) and [mainnet](https://KatalystDEXwallet.io).
 We do not recommend using online versions of the wallets for mainnet due to security reasons.
 The safest way is to use the Chrome plugin or binaries deployed on Github, because we can work with their administrators to address potential scams.